 How can you use this website?

 - Hover over a county to discover which community type it fits into.
-Zoom with the + and – buttons on the left.
+Zoom with the + and – buttons.

 - Click on a county to take you to the page with more characteristics of that county’s community type.

-- Click on a community type in the map key to see its spread across the country.
+- Click on a community type in the map key to see its spread across the country (homepage map only).

 Navigate with the hamburger menu.
 Visit one of the 15 community type pages and learn more about the characteristics of a specific kind of community.
 Visit the Storybank for stories, insights, and analysis written by ACP authors and guests; find relevant data sets within individual stories and apply them to your work.